markabrahams/node-net-snmp/CONTRIBUTING.md

 3. **Isolate the problem to the library** &mdash; Make sure that the code in the node-net-snmp library is _definitely_ responsible for the issue.

-4. **Reduce the problem to a minimal reproducible example** Do some work to narrow the failure to the smallest possible use case.
+4. **Reduce the problem to a minimal reproducible example** &mdash; Do some work to narrow the failure to the smallest possible use case.
 For example, if a session `walk` fails, narrow this down to smaller part of the MIB with a `getBulk`.
 Try to make a `getNext` call fail in the same way, or even better a `get` of a single MIB variable.
 This may take some time - possibly from 10-30 minutes.
 Please invest this time!
 The importance of this cannot be overstated.
 With SNMP, there are a large number of devices with different MIB / behaviour variations.
 We don't have your device, so we need a thorough piece of fault isolation from you, and reduction to a minimal reproduction of the problem.